BES-QSIG/Spatial_data_manip_vis/RGIS_liverpool_workshop.md

 text(x = -15, y = 50.2, "EPSG:4326 - WGS84", pos = 4, cex = 0.7)
 ```

-The advantage of having a CRS is that you can transform your coordinates, so it is expressed to other reference system (i.e. on other origin and units).
+And when you have a CRS, it is possible transform your coordinates and express them, reproject, in another reference system (i.e. on other origin and units).

 > *Changing Projection* (st_tranform)
 > Some projections more appropriate for representing specific geographic context.
 Why is their so many CRS?